 In the manual mode you can operate the relays manually.
-Press the symbol of a relay to switch it.
+With touch screen instruments press the symbol of a relay to switch it.
+With instruments with key operation press key up until the desired relay is highlighted, then switch the relay with the OK key.